 Posted in Media on 12/12/2011 06:02 am by AMMA

-Thanks to all of you who came out for our Open House this past weekend. . . .
+Thanks to all of you who came this past weekend. . . .
 Nearly 200 people were in attendance!
 We were all particularly impressed with the art show.
 Many people commented their surprise at the quality of art from these high school students.
 We hope to feature them in another show this spring!

 Posted in Uncategorized on 08/29/2008 08:34 pm by AMMA